The cheapest apartments for rent in Midtown, Houston

 2350 Bagby St.

-Midtown is quite walkable, is quite bikeable and has good transit options, according to Walk Score's rating system.
+Housing costs got you down?
+Though apartment hunting can be frustrating, there are deals to be had.
+So what does the budget rent on a rental in Midtown look like these days — and what might you get for your money?

-So what does the low-end rent on a rental in Midtown look like these days — and what might you get for the price?
+According to Walk Score's assessment, the neighborhood is very walkable, is quite bikeable and has good transit options.
+It also features median rents for a one bedroom that hover around $1,417, compared to a $1,178 one-bedroom median for Houston as a whole.

-We took a look at local listings in Midtown via rental sites Zumper and Apartment Guide to find out what budget-minded apartment seekers can expect to find in this Houston neighborhood.
+A look at local listings in Midtown via rental sites Zumper and Apartment Guide paints a picture of what budget-minded apartment seekers can expect to find in this Houston neighborhood.

 Take a look at the cheapest listings available right now, below.
 (Note: Prices and availability are subject to change.)